On a budget? Here's your guide to exploring some of San Francisco's best sights, entertainment and culture without opening your wallet.

 You can watch three innings of the game without a ticket if you stand in the archway beside the public waterfront walkway by McCovey Cove on the east side of the stadium.

 This open-air indie market occurring on the final weekend of each month brings together vintage and antique finds, wares from local artisans, and food and fashion trucks.
-With a $3 entry fee, it’s not quite gratis, but it is a bargain.
+With a $3 entry fee for ages 12 and older, it’s not quite gratis, but it is a bargain.
 Take the Muni 108 line from the city.

 A local tradition since 1882, this 30-piece symphonic band performs for a diverse crowd in Golden Gate Park each Sunday April through October.